-Conditional Value-at-Risk \citep{rocka}, its generalization called spectral risk measure \cite{acerbi2002spectral}, and utility-based shortfall risk \cite{follmer2002convex} are three popular risk measures that are of type \tone.
-We introduce these risk measures in the following sections, and also, specialize the estimate given in \eqref{eq:rho-est} to the cases of the aforementioned risk measures.
+Optimized certainty equivalent (OCE) risk \citep{bental1986oce,bental2007oce}, spectral risk measure \citep{acerbi2002spectral}, and utility-based shortfall risk \citep{follmer2002convex} are three popular families of risk measures that are of type \ref{type:one}.
+We introduce these risk measures in the following sections and specialize the estimate given in \eqref{eq:rho-est} to the cases of the aforementioned risk measures.